Move This World with Sara LaHayne Launches Season 4 of Podcast

 About Move This World:

 Founded in 2007 during a Fulbright Scholarship, Move This World is the leading provider of interactive social emotional learning (SEL) experiences for PreK-12 students, educators, and families.
-Rooted in creative arts therapy and positive psychology, Move This World programs are evidence-based and designed for seamless delivery through multimedia experiences that spark movement, connection, and social emotional development.
+Rooted in creative arts therapy and positive psychology, Move This World SEL programs are evidence-based and designed for seamless delivery through multimedia experiences that spark movement, connection, and social emotional development.
 Move This World has already impacted the lives of over 3.5 million students across 45 states and 9 countries, building a stronger foundation for learning in schools and at home and empowering communities to navigate the rapidly-changing realities of our world.